nosidam48/CDI/README.md

    * A modal appears that includes the information that is currently in the child's profile.
 The admin can make any changes necessary and submit.
 Those new changes will edit the child's entry in the database.
   ### Add content
    * A modal appears that lets the admin add a text update to the child or add a new photo.
 On submit, a new entry is created in the Content table that includes the selected kid's ID.
+   * Once the new content entry is created, nodemailer sends an email notification to all donors who are connected to the child to alert the donor to check the website for an update.
   ### Connect donor to child
    * When a donor has decided to sponsor a child, an admin can find the child and click Connect to Donor.
 A modal appears, prompting the admin to search for a donor by name or email.
    * The search displays all donors that match the search criteria.
 When the submit button is clicked next to the donor's name, a record is created in the KidsUsers table that connects the donor and child.